tidal-music/tidal-sdk-android/player/README.md

 # Module player
 The TIDAL Player client for Android.

 The Player module encapsulates the playback functionality of TIDAL media products.
 The implementation depends on a fork of AndroidX Media repository and uses `ExoPlayer` as the media player.
-Check [tidal-androidx-media](https://github.com/tidal-music/tidal-androidx-media).

 ## Features
 * Streaming and playing TIDAL catalog content.